jamiealquiza/bicache/README.md

 }
 ```

-Stats structs can be dumped as a json formatted string:
+Stats structs can be formatted as a json string:

 ```go
 j, _ := json.Marshal(stats)